bradsbrown/battleship_gae/README.md

 ## Game Description
 Battleship is a standard game played on a 10x10 grid, where each user sets up ships on their own board, then tries to guess the locations of their opponent's ships.
-Each guess contains an 'x' coordinate and a 'y' coordinate, corresponding to the left/right and up/down position on the board, respecitvely.
-Cell x1/y1 is the top left cell of the grid, 10/10 is the botttom right, 10/1 is the top right, 1/10 the bottom left.
-Each guess will either be a hit, or miss, and the board tracks a running count of each, as well as unhit ship cells remaining.
+Each guess contains an 'x' coordinate and a 'y' coordinate, corresponding to the left/right and up/down position on the board, respectively.
+Cell x1/y1 is the top left cell of the grid, 10/10 is the bottom right, 10/1 is the top right, 1/10 the bottom left.
+Each guess will either be a hit, or miss, and the board tracks a running count of each, as well as un-hit ship cells remaining.
 The game is over when one player hits all the cells on the opponent's board that contain a ship.

+## Scoring
+Battleship does not keep an in-game 'score'.
+The end record of a game is simply a winner - defined by the first player to hit all cells containing the other's ships.
+So, while there is no in-game score, we can keep a player ranking defined by win percentage - calculated by number of wins, divided by number of games played (then multiplied by 100).
+Players who haven't yet played a game will be assigned a win percentage of 0 until they have played at least one game.

+## Steps to Play
+1. If users are not already registered, they will need to `create_user`.

+1. Then, you will start a `new_game` using the two usernames.
+Make sure to save the urlsafe_game_key returned when the game is created.

+1. Each user will `insert_ship` for each ship on the board.
+You should determine in your app how many ships each user should have, and define the `length:` property for them so both users have a similarly designed board with equal number of ship cells.

+1. Once ships are placed, users will take turns with the `make_guess` function to attempt to hit a cell on the opponent's board.

+1. When one user has hit all ship cells to end the game, you will be returned a GameForm with game_over = True, and a winner passed in.

 ## Files Included
 - **api.py**: main game engine, handles all game logic